Color blind perspective, glasses and flowers

 • We avoid using fully-saturated reds in flashing components.

-Cognitive/Intellectual
+Cognitive/Intellectual Issues

-Cognitive and intellectual disabilities include memory, attention, and comprehension.
+Cognitive and intellectual disabilities include memory, attention and comprehension.
 Our design team is trained to keep designs simple by using white space and correctly using headings.
 Icons and graphics are used for users with low reading skills.
 Navigation is carefully thought out and easy to use.

-Situational Disabilities
+Designing for Situational Disabilities

-Along with long-term disabilities, AgencyQ also provides accessibility for situational environments.
+Along with long-term disabilities, AgencyQ also provides accessibility for situational environments:

 • Designs with a high contrast aid in environments with poor lighting.